k1LoW/ghdag/README.md

 Key features of `ghdag` are:

 - Simple definition of workflows to improve the lifecycle of issues and pull requests.
-- Built-in GitHub and Slack integration.
+- Built-in GitHub and Slack actions.
 - Optimized for running on GitHub Actions, it is easier to configure when running on GitHub Actions.

 ## Getting Started